RaquelGimenez/TFG_RaquelGimenezPascual/README.md

-# Design of an XAI system based on TCAV algorithm applied to IDS
+# TFG: Design of an XAI system based on TCAV algorithm applied to IDS

 On this Github you can find three implementations of TCAV on discrete data.
 The datasets employed incude KDD Cup'99, NSL-KDD, and UNSW_NB15.
 An analysis on these datasets will allow feature selection to determine its importance to the IDS model.